 This earlier photo is from before the supertrees had much time to grow.
 You can barely see any of the vines on the main trunk, and they certainly haven’t reach up as far as the canopy.
 Eventually they should hide most of the framework.

 We arrived in the late afternoon, so there wasn’t much time before dark.
 Our first stop was the Flower Dome.
 I appreciated the air conditioning, so this is a good destination during the day if you’re not use to the heat and humidity.
 However, I realize that flowers and plants aren’t really everyone’s idea of fun.
 My favorite parts were some of the more unusual specimens like these baobab trees and rock-like plants.
+To see how these trees are maintained, you can find more info on my website.

 There were also, of course, some more artificial creations that were no less impressive.